HR Investigations to Find Out Who's Lying

 It's a common workplace problem: one employee lodges a complaint against another employee claiming some sort of misconduct, like sexual harassment.
 The employer must take prompt corrective action to avoid liability.
-Someone from the employer's human resources has to investigate to find out what really happened and whether there are grounds for discipline.
-The human resources person interviews each of the employees to get both sides of the story.
-There are no other witnesses to the incident and the accused employee vehemently denies that anything happened.
+Someone from the employer's human resources department has to investigate to find out what really happened and whether there are grounds for discipline.
+The HR person interviews each of the employees to get both sides of the story.
+There are no other witnesses to the incident, and the accused employee vehemently denies that anything happened.
 So now what?

 A human resources professional may believe that little more can be done when faced with a "he said, she said" scenario like the one outlined above.
 It's never a good idea to take disciplinary action against an accused employee without substantial evidence of guilt.
 But if the employee really did something wrong, by closing an investigation as inconclusive and taking no further action, an employer runs the risk of liability for a hostile work environment.
 Avoid getting caught in this quandary by learning a few basic investigation techniques.
 An employer who conducts an effective workplace investigation will be in a better position to determine who's telling the truth and who's lying.

 The primary goal of the investigation is to determine the validity of the complaint so that the employer can limit its liability by stopping inappropriate workplace behavior.
 The investigator should begin by creating a list of the issues to be explored, the relevant documents and other information to be reviewed, and the persons to be interviewed.
 This list may be expanded later as new information is uncovered.